CaNS-World/CaNS-Fizzy/README.md

 For most systems, DiCaNS can be compiled from the root directory with the following commands `make libs && make`, which will compile the 2DECOMP&FFT/cuDecomp libraries, and DiCaNS.

 #### Detailed instructions
 The `Makefile` in root directory is used to compile the code, and is expected to work out-of-the-box for most systems.
-The `build.conf` file in the root directory can be used to choose the Fortran compiler (MPI wrapper), and a few pre-defined profiles depending on the nature of the run (e.g., production vs debugging), and pre-processing options, see [`INFO_COMPILING.md`](docs/INFO_COMPILING.md) for more details.
-Concerning the pre-processing options, the following are available:
+The `build.conf` file in the root directory can be used to choose the Fortran compiler (MPI wrapper), and a few pre-defined profiles depending on the nature of the run (e.g., production vs debugging), and pre-processing options.
+The following general pre-processing options are available:

  * `DEBUG`                    : performs some basic checks for debugging purposes
  * `TIMING`                   : wall-clock time per time step is computed
- * `PENCIL_AXIS`              : sets the default pencil direction, one of [1,2,3] for [X,Y,Z]-aligned pencils; X-aligned is the default and should be optimal for all cases except for Z implicit diffusion, where using Z-pencils is recommended
+ * `PENCIL_AXIS`              : sets the default pencil direction, one of [1,2,3] for [X,Y,Z]-aligned pencils; X-aligned is the default and should be optimal for all cases
  * `SINGLE_PRECISION`         : calculation will be carried out in single precision (the default precision is double)
  * `GPU`                      : enable GPU-accelerated runs
  * `USE_NVTX`                 : enable [NVTX](https://s.nvidia.com/nsight-visual-studio-edition/nvtx) tags for profiling

+See [`INFO_COMPILING.md`](docs/INFO_COMPILING.md) for more compilation details and a comprehensive description of all pre-processing options.

 ### Input file